tasket/Qubes-scripts/README.md

       -h, --help     show this help message and exit -l, --available    Include templates known to have available updates -a, --all          Include all templates
-      -u, --unattended   Non-interactive, supress prompts
+      -e, --exclude      Exclude from selection; repeat as needed -u, --unattended   Non-interactive, supress prompts
       -t, --trim         Trim root volumes
       -s, --shutdown     Shutdown all VMs after updates